TutteInstitute/temporal-mapper/README.md

 avoid collisions.

 ### Usage
-The file `DemoV0.2.ipynb` is a start-to-finish example of how to generate a Sankey diagram with this package.
+The file `DemoV0.2.x.ipynb` is a start-to-finish example of how to generate a Sankey diagram with this package.

 ### Parameters
 Since temporal grapher is mostly undocumented, let me quickly mention a few choices you can make.

 `HDBSCAN(min_cluster_size=n)`
-This is the usual HDBSCAN parameter, but now that the points are weighted, and the weights are strictly less than 1, you generally want to set this a bit lower than you might usually do.
+This is the usual HDBSCAN parameter, but now that the points are weighted, and the weights are strictly <= 1, you generally want to set this a bit lower than you might usually do.

 #### `tm.TemporalGraph()` parameters